Struggling with traffic?

 Which Free and Paid Keyword Tools for Bloggers Are Right For You?

-As you can see, there are a ton of different keyword research tools out there, all with different features, functionality, and price tags!
+As you can see, there are a ton of different keyword research tools for bloggers out there, all with different features, functionality, and price tags!

-Here are our personal favorites and best recommendations:
+Here are our personal favorites that we use regularly in our business:

 - Paid: Ahrefs